atantos/LexicalGravityExperimental/results.md

 With regard to the `get_ngrams` function specifically&mdash;which was based on your `get_ngrams2` function&mdash;I merged two loops, as the initial `Vector` was only used once, which was in the construction of the `Dict` in the second loop, in which I also created the ngrams.

 Another thing I would prefer to use is Julia 1.8's new feature, `eachsplit`.
 Because we are splitting the whole corpus into lines, the resulting vector would potentially require a lot of memory to store.
 Therefore, for no significant cost to the run-time, we use `eachsplit` to iterate over the splits of the corpus.
+That said...if you're not worried about memory, feel free to change it back to using `split`.

 This function produces the same code as `get_ngrams2`, but is a bit faster.
 Benchmarking results:
 ```julia